There may be no other frustration in life that’s quite as torturous as not being able to fall asleep when you know you have to.

 Stevenson recommends fresh, cold-pressed cherry juice, which is a natural source of melatonin, while meats like poultry contain tryptophan.
 “Tryptophan is a precursor to serotonin, which is a precursor to melatonin.”
 Want some meat-free options?
 Hempseeds and green, leafy vegetables are good options.

-Melatonin is also available as a supplement and has been shown to be effective.
-A 2013 meta-analysis published in Plos One found that supplemental melatonin decreased subjects’ time to fall asleep, increased the length of time spent asleep, and improved overall quality of sleep.
+Melatonin is also available as a supplement and has been shown to be beneficial.
+A 2013 meta-analysis published in Plos One found that supplemental melatonin helped subjects’ get to sleep, and promoted sleep duration and overall quality of sleep.
 It was also reported that these positive effects did not appear to dissipate with prolonged melatonin use.

 That’s the ideal window for most people, according to Stevenson.
 The body experiences a natural drop in core temperature to facilitate sleep during that period, “and it increases enzymatic activity that helps repair the brain and tissues.”